rotdrop/cafevdb/README.md

-BE WARNED: THIS BEAST -- unfortunately -- IS NOT YET IN A SHAPE THAT IT COULD BE INSTALLED EASILY BY MERE MORTALS.

-So what is this about?
-The goal is a group-ware application which aids the management of a project-oriented orchestra.
+The goal of the project is a group-ware application which aids the management of a project-oriented orchestra.
 This stuff arose out of the frustation about collections of unwieldy "Excel"-sheets and other frustrations.
 The web-site of the concrete orchestra in question